CALL NOW: 301-656-6398

 There are three different approaches to contouring your abdomen.
 The approach chosen by your surgeon will depend upon your goals and your specific anatomic problems.
 For some people, liposuction of the abdomen alone will produce a thin abdominal wall and flank region.
 For those people who have significant laxity of their abdominal musculature or who have excess skin, a formal tummy tuck is the only way to achieve improvement.
 For those patients who have laxity and excess skin below their belly button, a mini tummy tuck is all that is necessary.
 This will involve a smaller incision in the bikini area and no incision around the belly button.
 Through this excision, excess skin and fat are removed and are usually done in association with liposuction of the upper abdominal wall and flank region.
 Through this incision, permanent sutures are placed into the abdominal musculature to tighten the abdominal wall.
 Excess skin and fat are resected and the wound closed.

 In those patients who have significant skin excess throughout their abdominal wall or laxity of the entire abdominal musculature, a full tummy tuck is done.
 This involves an incision around the belly button, as well as a somewhat longer hip to hip scar.
 Through this incision, the entire abdominal wall is surgically tightened with permanent sutures.
 Excess skin and fat is removed and the belly button is brought out through a separate incision in the abdominal wall.

-Surgery can be done as an in or out patient, and can be done under general or spinal anesthesia.
-Results can be quite dramatic with a narrower waist and a long lasting trim figure!
+Surgery can be done as an in or outpatient procedure and can be done under general or spinal anesthesia.
+Results can be quite dramatic with a narrower waist and a long-lasting trim figure!